 When it comes to the catcher position Buster Posey has been the gold standard, especially in keeper leagues.
 Prior to 2017 his name consistently appeared in the top-5 at the end of the season, not only at the position but in most of the standard scoring categories.
 The general consensus when it came to catchers was that if you can’t get Buster Posey, wait as long as possible to fill the position.

 While fantasy owners have been clamoring over the power of Gary Sanchez, the upside of Willson Contreras, and the potential of a number of catching prospects, one name has been lost in the conversation.
 OK, maybe lost is the wrong word – it’s not like fantasy owners have no clue who J.T.
 Realmuto is or what he has done.
-However, when it comes to drafts and keepers, Realmuto is a name that has been lost in the conversation.
+However, when it comes to drafts and keepers, Realmuto is a name that doesn’t get the recognition he deserves.

 For starters, let’s take a look at which catchers finished in the top-10 for the past three years.